heliohackweek/AIA_acceleration/README.md

 which requires looping over some number of iterations of the L-R deconvolution algorithm.
 I'm not sure what the CuPy speed up is (compared to the 2 minutes on my laptop CPU).
 Again, I'm not sure how CuPy converts the loop instructions to the GPU execution, but I imagine any further speedup would require an implementation of the fft routines directly on the GPU (maybe via CUDA Rapids or CuPy or other L-R deconvolution libraries?).

 Another small speedup might be to more tightly integrate the psf calculation + deconvolution combination.
 The current `psf()` function casts the final calculated psf array back to the CPU, and then the `deconvolve()` function takes this array and recasts it back to the GPU; we could eliminate this transfer, especially for devonvolution of multiple images with the same psf.

+For Dask, it turns out that someone opened an [issue exploring implementing the deconvolution in Dask](https://github.com/dask/dask-image/issues/149); there is a linkthere to an interesting discussion on accelerating the FFT in Scipy.
+This could be another interesting avenue to explore.

 ## 3. Pipelining
 ### PSF Pipeline